mdoel/browser_testing_koans/gettingstarted.markdown

 Excellent, we've now completed the first example and have moved onto the next failing test for us to examine and fix.

+## Switching Between Headless and Headed
+By default, almost all examples run using a headed browser (i.e. the browser is visible on screen).
+You can switch to headedless mode instead if you wish.
+Open up `browser.rb` and look for the `HEADLESS` constant.
+Change that from `false` to `true` and then almost all examples will run without you seeing the browser on your screen.